Andrew D Atkin

 Think about this.
 The only way our government/s can claim to be non-eugenics is to be wilfully blind to the [direct or indirect] bio-demographic impact of their policy.
 (And that impact is both a calculable and a serious long-term issue)*.

 Now the moment our government admits this, at least to themselves, they are functional eugenicists.
-So have the social planners and policy makers within the UN made these calculations?
+So have the social planners and policy makers within the UN run the models and made the calculations?
 Do they integrate this kind of thinking into their policy formation?
 I would bet my left arm that they have.
 Why wouldn't they?
 It would actually be irresponsible for them not to.
 And if they integrate this thinking into their policy-formation they will become secretive, because although bio-demographics is a critical dynamic of social evolution you obviously cannot afford to be associated with it (openly) due to modern public sentiment with these issues.

 The mind of the true elite:

 Now, from this position how would you think about things like eugenics and population control?
-Well for a start you would think about them - because they are real concerns and it's up to you to confront them, and respond to them, because if you don't then no-one will.
+Well for a start you would think about them, because they are real concerns and it's up to you to confront them and respond to them, because if you don't then no-one will.
 And not responding to serious concerns is potentially incredibly dangerous, because you would then be playing Russian roulette with an entire planet.

 Again, this is why I don't think any of us should assume that eugenics is not a very real part of policy formation at the highest levels of social management.
 Indeed it should be expected.